OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 drop down menu and select "color".
 Select "New Map" to pick the overlay image.
 In the Spearfish dataset "`spot.image`" in PERMANENT is a good choice; in the North Carolina dataset "`lsat7_2002_50`" in PERMANENT is a good choice.
-Finally, click "Accept" and then once back at the main window click on the "Draw" button in the top-left, just under the File menu.
+Finally, click "*Accept*" and then once back at the main window click on the "*Draw*" button in the top-left, just under the File menu.

 Other things to try